What are Abdominal Aortic Aneurysms?

 • Step 1: Quit smoking.
 Smoking damages many parts of your body, including your lungs and veins.

 • Step 2: Maintain a healthy diet.
-At best, avoid saturated fat, trans fats, and limit salt intake.
+Avoid saturated fat, trans fats, and limit salt intake.

 • Step 3: Keep your blood pressure and cholesterol under control.